Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 Dry or Mature Skin

-Recommended Light: Red or infrared
+Recommended Light: Red or Near-Infrared

 Best Serum for LED Mask: Hyaluronic acid, peptides, ceramides

-Why it works: Red light therapy boosts collagen and skin repair, while hyaluronic acid deeply hydrates and plumps the skin.
+Why it works: Red Light Therapy boosts collagen and skin repair, while hyaluronic acid deeply hydrates and plumps the skin.
 Peptides help strengthen the skin barrier and improve elasticity.

 Routine Example: